Employee Highlights: Emily Krauss

 Every company has a unique history.
 It’s story of its roots, development, and growth can tell a lot about its future.
 As they say, to understand where you are going, you need to understand where you have been.

-However, people move on from companies often this day and age, but we is proud to have many who have stuck around for years, contributing to our successes and journey.
-Emily Krauss is one of these loyal Lendies who has seen the company's past milestones, and is very much a part of contributing to the upcoming ones.
+However, people move on from companies often in this day and age, but we are proud to have many who have stuck around for years, contributing to our successes and journey.
+Emily Krauss is one of these loyal Lendies who has seen the company's past milestones and is very much a part of contributing to the upcoming ones.

-Not only is she an amazing voice for us, her own career trajectory and evolution is fascinating.
-We are proud to be a place that not only has employees who support its growth and changes, but can support the growth and changes of its employees as well.
+Not only is she an amazing voice for us, but her own career trajectory and evolution are fascinating.
+We are proud to be a place that not only has employees who support its growth and changes but can support the growth and changes of its employees as well.

 Read more to hear Emily’s unique story and some throwback stories from earlier Kiavi days.

 Tell us about what originally drew you to Kiavi when first interviewing.